Training a DQN agent to play Connect Four

 The optimization process is shown below:

-, and all state and action values of the observations are concatenated into separate arrays.
+First, a number of observations are sampled in memory in the method optimize, and all state and action values of the observations are concatenated into separate arrays.

-get a new dimension since a board transformation is applied using the get_two_channels
+Furthermore, both the states in t and t+1 get a new dimension since a board transformation is applied using the get_two_channels function.

 The idea is that for each board with value 0, 1 or 2, two matrices with binary values are obtained, one for each player.